AdobeDocs/experience-platform.en/help/profile/troubleshooting.md

 If you know the IDs of the Profile entities you want to access, you can use the `/entities` (Profile access) endpoint in the Profile API to look up those entities.
 See the section on [entities](./api/entities.md) in the developer guide for more information.

-If you do not know the the IDs of the Profile entities you want to access, you can use the `/search` endpoint in the Segmentation Service API to search for entities using query parameters.
-See the [Segment Search](../segmentation/api/segment-search.md) section in the Segmentation Service developer guide for detailed steps.
+You can also use the Adobe Experience Platform Segmentation Service API to access the individual profiles of customers who have qualified for a segment membership.
+See the [Segmentation Service overview](../segmentation/home.md) for more information.

 #### Using the UI

-In the Experience Platform UI, the **Browse** tab in the **Profiles** workspace allows you to view the total profile count and search for individual profiles by their identity value.
+In the Experience Platform UI, the **[!UICONTROL Browse]** tab in the **[!UICONTROL Profiles]** workspace allows you to view the total profile count and search for individual profiles by their identity value.
 See the [Profile user guide](./ui/user-guide.md) for more information.

+You can also view a sample of profiles in the details of a segment, found under the **[!UICONTROL Browse]** tab in the **[!UICONTROL Segments]** workspace.
+After selecting a segment, you can select a listed profile to view its details.
+See the [Segmentation UI overview](../segmentation/ui/overview.md) for more information.

 ## Error codes